Aktyn/aktyn-assistant/README.md

 </details>

-###### (Coming soon) It is able to take a quick glance at your screen and answer questions about it.<br />By utilizing different type of AI models, it can perform different tasks like generating images, making real time conversations, understanding image context, etc.
+###### (Coming soon) It is able to take a quick glance at your screen and answer questions about it.<br />By utilizing different type of AI models, it can perform different tasks like generating images, making real time conversations, understanding image context, etc

 ---